TheMetalHead/moOde-Radio-Station-Recorder/README.md

 The streamripper and radiorecorder software have been written by other people.
 Their links are given at the bottom.

+There is a companion program called 'Import-MoOde-Radio-Stations.sh' that will import all stations into the radio recorder for you.
+This creates two entries per station.
+One to record it as one whole track, the other splits the recorded station into individual tracks.

 As always, before installing I recommend that a backup is made of your moOde system.
 I will not be held responsible for any mistakes.
 That way if you do not like what you see, you can always go back to your old set up.